OjeWilliams/PGEXERCISES/codes/Aggregation.md

 \
 10.Produce a list of facilities with a total revenue less than 1000.
 Produce an output table consisting of facility name and revenue, sorted by revenue.
 Remember that there's a different cost for guests and members!
 ```
+-- this was also challenging
+SELECT name, revenue
+FROM (SELECT fac.name, SUM( CASE WHEN memid = 0 THEN slots * guestcost
+	         ELSE slots * membercost
+			 END
+  ) AS revenue
+FROM cd.bookings AS book
+JOIN cd.facilities AS fac
+ON fac.facid = book.facid
+GROUP BY fac.name) AS grp
+WHERE revenue < 1000
+ORDER BY revenue ;

 ```
 \